 General Strike operates at the frontier between screen, art and events.
 We create content and events that engage curiosity, challenge preconceptions and celebrate beauty in unexpected places.
 We also consult and collaborate on both domestic and international projects.
 We want General Strike projects, whether big or small, to create small moments of joy and ignite the imagination.

 In a world where stories are everything, Laurence helped turn global brands such as Lonely Planet and Elite Models into cross-media storytelling organisations through the creation of their own TV shows, online video channels, editorial websites and social media.

-A creative with acute business management skills and sound commercial, brand and marketing know-how, she developed and financed multiple TV shows that screened on channels such as National Geographic, Discovery, SBS and Eurosport.
+A creative with sound commercial, brand and marketing know-how, she developed and executive produced multiple TV shows that screened on channels such as National Geographic, Discovery, SBS and Eurosport.
 She was in fact the first producer worldwide to secure original commissions from US digital platforms Hulu and Al Gore's Current TV.

 Laurence also has extensive experience in digital media - having launched one of the first video sharing sites in 2007 (lonelyplanet.tv) followed by the pioneering Milan-based online video platform Babelgum.
 She executive produced hundreds of online videos for platforms such as Vice, i-D, Hulu, Babelgum, Facebook Live and Youtube.
 She was made a Webby Award Honoree in 2011 with the web series ‘Freewheelers’ and her short viral animation ‘Oil Story’ won Best Commissioned Film at Animafest Zagreb 2012.
 'Going Bush', a series she made with Cathy Freeman and Luke Carroll travelling across Aboriginal Australia, also won a Deadly Award.

 More recently she staged large-scale fashion and music events across China and Europe for which she experimented with giant screens video.

 With GENERAL STRIKE Laurence combines her unique experience in film and events to create new kinds of entertainment experiences.

 Curious and creative Rachael is an arts and travel content specialist with over 15 years of cross-media experience with leading media brands including Flipboard, Lonely Planet Publications, Vogue Living, Wallpaper* Magazine and COLORS Magazine.
 Her experience encompasses print and book publishing, broadcast TV, online video, websites,social media and apps in roles ranging from researcher, journalist, scriptwriter, commissioning editor, producer and curator.